DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

   utility, but were part of the public API since they were useful for custom indicator development.
 Internally, we've refactored indicators to auto-initialize and heal, so they no longer require re-sizing to support explicit warmup periods.

+- removed [`[Serializable]` attribute](https://learn.microsoft.com/en-us/dotnet/api/system.serializableattribute) from all base type classes as it is generally obsolete in modern .NET Core frameworks.